top of page

 A Ruby-crowned Kinglet shows off his crown in the bright sunlight

 The Ruby-Crowned Kinglet could be confused with a dull winter Pine Warbler from a distance, but once you see their "crown" which is typically bright red/orange, you'll know that it is something more special!
+They are also smaller than Pine Warblers, Goldfinches, and even slightly smaller than Pine Siskins, all which have some degree of yellow/olive green depending on the season.

 Ruby-crowned kinglets are excellent insect hunters